-If a household is not recertified within the appropriate time, the unit is non-compliant and the unit will be considered a Market Rate Unit and cannot be counted in the total set-aside until a recertification has been completed or a new eligible household moves-in.
+If a household is not recertified within the appropriate time, the unit is non-compliant and the property will be considered in noncompliance until the recertification is completed or the household vacates and a new household moves in.
 Therefore, it is critical that new applicants are made aware of the annual Recertification requirement at the initial move-in.
 In the event the lease does not spell out the Recertification requirements, a lease addendum must be used with a stated provision for failure to comply with the requirement of the program can lead to an eviction.